Hydrospheredata/hydro-serving/docs/src/main/paradox/overview/what-hydrosphere.md

 |![](.../data_projection_screenshot.png)  |  ![](.../explanations_screenshot.png)|

-Hydro Interpretability provides human-readable explanations of the predictions made by your ML models, as well as the explanations of monitoring analytics made by Hydro Monitoring.
+Hydro Interpretability provides human-readable explanations of the predictions made by your ML models, as well as the explanations of monitoring analytics made by Hydrosphere Monitoring.
 It helps to evaluate and analyse models and understand what features influence their decisions.
 The Interpretability component demystifies your ML process, provides a new level of confidence about the reasons behind your models’ decisions and a certain level of trust business can rely on.